dylandgz/CV-hand-tracking-project/README.md

 ## Additional Notes

-- It is recommended to run this project in a virtual environment.
+- It is recommended to run this project in a virtual environment with python 3.10
 - Further instructions and model details are provided in the terminal after running the main script.